-Cleanliness and durability were important; their furniture designs focused on quality, joinery and standardization.
+Cleanliness and durability were important to the Shakers.
+According to Fitzgerald Kitchens, the furniture designs focused on quality, joinery, and standardization.
 For example, pegboards surrounded rooms and wooden chair backs featured cut-outs so chairs could be hung on the walls when not in use, leaving the floor space available for other activities.

-Cabinetry and Millwork
+Shaker-Style Cabinetry and Millwork